marsfoundation/sparklend-conduits/README.md

 ### Admin Configuration

-`roles` - The roles contract to perform operator authentication.
+1. `roles`: The roles contract to perform operator authentication.
-`registry` - Maps ilks to allocation buffer.
+2. `registry`:Maps ilks to allocation buffer.
-`subsidySpread` - The delta between the Base Rate and the Subsidy Rate.
+3. `subsidySpread`: The delta between the Base Rate and the Subsidy Rate.
 [RAY]

 ## `DaiInterestRateStrategy`